Search

 Importing Passwords

-When you first login to your Vault, Keeper will give you the opportunity to import passwords from your computer and/or web browsers (if you're not near a desktop computer, you can perform the import at a later time).
+When you first login to your vault, Keeper will prompt you to import passwords from your computer and/or web browsers (if you're not near a desktop computer, you can perform the import at a later time).

 After tapping I'm at my computer Keeper will ask you to navigate to keepersecurity.com/setup on your desktop computer to begin the process of importing your passwords.